UK judge to allow firm to try to seize $9 billion in Nigerian assets in gas dispute

 Mr Justice Butcher of the Commercial Court rejected these arguments and said he would “receive submissions from the parties as to the precise form of order appropriate.”

-A spokesman for Nigeria’s President Muhammadu Buhari directed requests for comment to the Ministry of Justice, which did not immediately respond.
-A spokeswoman for the law firm representing the Nigerian government in London did not immediately provide a comment on the ruling.
+A spokesman for Nigeria’s President Muhammadu Buhari directed requests for comment to the Ministry of Justice.
+The country’s solicitor general Dayo Apata told Reuters that the government would appeal the decision.

 “P&ID is committed to vigorously enforcing its rights, and we intend to begin the process of seizing Nigerian assets in order to satisfy this award as soon as possible,” said Andrew Stafford, Q.C. of Kobre & Kim, which represents P&ID.